pynchmeister/pyImportImages/README.md

 # Tutorial
-How to import images using PIL, Google Colab, and more Python mechanisms!
+How to import images using PIL (Python Imaging Library), Google Colab, and more Python mechanisms!

 # References